Russian Embassy In Washington Says Joint Efforts Are Needed To Ensure Safety Of Russian And US Citizens

 — TASS (@tassagency_en) December 12, 2017

-Tyler Houlton, the spokesman of the US Department of Homeland Security, revealed that Ullah is a lawful US resident, who arrived from Bangladesh in 2011 on a family immigrant visa.
+Tyler Houlton, the spokesman of the U.S. Department of Homeland Security, revealed that Ullah is a lawful U.S. resident who arrived from Bangladesh in 2011 on a family immigrant visa.

-According to the CNN, it was a lone wolf attack by the suspect, who acted in response to the action of Israeli forces in Gaza.
+According to CNN, it was a lone wolf attack by the suspect, who acted in response to the action of Israeli forces in Gaza.
 The suspect has also pledged allegiance to ISIS.
-A source close to the investigation told the CNN that the suspect had minimum two devices, including a foot-long pipe containing black powder, nails, screws, wires, and a battery, at the time of the explosion.
-The blast was done in the pipe device.
+A source close to the investigation told CNN that the suspect had a minimum of two devices, including a foot-long pipe containing black powder, nails, screws, wires, and a battery at the time of the explosion.
+The blast was done with the pipe device.
 Fortunately, the impact of the explosion was lessened as the pipe failed to explode, thus making it a partial blast.

 The CNN report also claimed that Ullah made the bomb last week at his Brooklyn apartment.

-The US authorities are currently treating the explosion as an attempted terrorist attack.
+U.S. authorities are currently treating the explosion as an attempted terrorist attack.